-The Kennebec River offers Class II-IV rapids.
+Here in the Kennebec Valley you’ll find Class II-IV rapids.
 Huge waves at Big Mama and Whitewasher lead to an exciting plunge through Magic Falls, the best hit on the river.
 Kayakers who enjoy playboating (or freestyle kayaking) will find plenty of holes to their liking between the dam at Harris Station and the village of West Forks.

 The Dead River